jc3482/ml-app-deployment-proj/README.md

 ## Questions or Issues

 - Check `data/README.md` for dataset setup
-- Check `CONTRIBUTING.md` for development guidelines
+- Check `DEPLOY_TO_HF.md` for Hugging Face deployment instructions
-- Check `DOCKER.md` for deployment instructions
+- Check `frontend/README.md` for frontend development
 - Open an issue for bugs or questions

 ## Course Context